jakov1003/SQL_project_1/README.md

 # Database Schema
 <details>
-    <summary> Click the dropdown triangle before this statement if you would like to view the database schema</summary>
+    <summary> Click the dropdown triangle before this statement if you would like to view the database schema visualized as an entity relationship diagram</summary>

 ![alt text](Schema.png)